A Gallery of some 2024 Favourites

 I have never stopped learning whatever I think can help me.
 Ongoing regular practise seems to help me continue improving, though that may be hubris and is best judged by others.
 What I do enjoy is discovering the work of different photographers and trying to pass on my enthusiasm to inspire others to keep improving their own work.

 As well as judging photographic competitions I also give talks and workshops mostly, for clubs in the south west of the UK.
 My details are listed on the Western Counties Photographic Federation website and in their printed guide.
-Competitions are judged at PAGB rates, talks and workshop costs vary depending on content and preparation required.
+Competitions are judged at the PAGB travel rate, Talks are £25 for a full evening plus PAGB travel rate and workshop costs are a bit more expensive due to preparation required.
 You can use the form below to enquire about availability.

 Talks